Seleves/Total-RP-3-Extended/README.md

 # TODO list

 - ~~cutscene, campaign, quest, step editor~~
+- handle nils properly in parameters (empty string input should mean nil in several cases)
 - make each tab remember what the user was looking at ("cursor")
 - add multi selection mode where feasible
 - add copy&paste for most structures